 Target audience

-This training is intended for all nurses or health professionals who come into contact with a premature newborn and especially those who prepare these children and their families for hospital discharge as well as those who work in the community and who are particularly concerned in the postnatal care of the child and his family.
+This training is intended for all nurses or health professionals who come into contact with a premature newborn and especially those who prepare these children and their families for hospital discharge.
+As well, it is very relevant for those who work in the community and who are particularly concerned in the postnatal care of the child and his family.

 Context

 Birth rates have been increasing over the last few years.
 This increases the demand on the health care system.
-As a result, more and more sick and premature infants are admitted to tertiary and quaternary hospitals and are subsequently transferred to primary or secondary care units in the regions or even at home.
+As a result, more and more sick and premature infants are admitted to hospitals and are subsequently transferred to primary or secondary care units in the regions or even at home.
 Nurses are very often the first health care professionals to examine an infant and to make a clinical impression in order to intervene quickly or refer him/her to other resources.
 In addition, they are the first health professionals contact for most families in hospital and community settings.
-The knowledge and skill surrounding the clinical examination of the newborn at is therefore essential to their practice.
+The knowledge and skill surrounding the clinical examination of the newborn is therefore essential to their practice and part of their professional mandate.

 Description & objective

 This activity aims to improve your theoretical and clinical knowledge regarding the clinical examination of the newborn and the collection of data (antenatal, perinatal and postnatal history).
-It also aims to familiarize you with a systematic technique of clinical examination according to the philosophy of the care of the development including a comparison between the normal and the most common pathologies.
+It also aims to familiarize you with a systematic technique of clinical examination according to a developmental care approach including a comparison between normal findings and the most common pathologies.

 Specific Learning objectives